hikari-py/hikari/README.md

 ### `uvloop`

-**If you use Linux**, you will get additional performance benefits from using a library called `uvloop`.
+**If you use a UNIX based system**, you will get additional performance benefits from using a library called `uvloop`.
 This replaces the default `asyncio` event loop with one that uses `libuv` internally.
 You can run `pip install uvloop` and then amend your script to be something similar to the following example to utilise it in your application: